nfdi4cat/voc4cat/README.md

   - or why the proposed change may not fit.
 - If you need to fix something update the pull request branch.
 This will trigger the pipeline to run again.

-Finally, when the proposed merge request is accepted, your changes will be integrated in the vocabularies in the folder `vocabularies`.
+Finally, when the proposed pull request is accepted, your changes will be integrated in the vocabularies in the folder `vocabularies`.
 The vocabularies are stored in split form using one folder per vocabulary.
 Each concept, collection and concept scheme is stored in a separate file using the ID-part of the IRI as file name.

 See [inbox-excel-vocabs/README.md](inbox-excel-vocabs/README.md) for a minimal example how to test the submission process.